USA & Canada

 Languages Spoken: English and conversational Korean

 Arin Yoon is a Korean American documentary photographer, visual artist, and arts educator based in the greater Kansas City area.
-Her work explores issues on the military, family, women, and identity.
+Her work focuses on the military, families, and women and issues of representation and identity.

-She has exhibited at venues such as the National Museum of Korean Contemporary History in Seoul, Daegu Arts Center, Corcoran Gallery of Art in Washington, DC, Anthology Film Archives and A.I.R.
-Gallery in New York, iam8bit Gallery in Los Angeles, and the Chicago Humanities Institute.
-Her work is a part of the permanent collection at the Museum of Sexual Slavery in South Korea.
+Arin has exhibited at venues such as the National Museum of Korean Contemporary History in Seoul, Daegu Arts Center, Corcoran Gallery of Art in Washington, DC, Anthology Film Archives and A.I.R.
+Gallery in New York.
+Her work on Korean "comfort women" is a part of the permanent collection at the Museum of Sexual Slavery in South Korea.

 She has an MFA in Photography, Video and Related Media from the School of Visual Arts and a BA in Political Science and a BA in English Language and Literature from the University of Chicago.